 Thanks for stopping by and have fun exploring Taiwan!

 These are some of the things we brought with us to Taiwan.
-If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
-(NOTE: The following links are affiliate links.)
+Have a look inside our backpack to see what other gear we use.
+(NOTE: The following links are Amazon affiliate links.)

-This travel guide contains affiliate links, meaning we’ll earna small commission if you make a booking at no additional cost to you.
+Some of the links in this Taiwan itinerary are affiliate links, meaning we’ll earn a small commission if you make a booking at no added expense to you.
 We only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides.
 Thank you!